Lucas & Sara Gabrielson

 “God is faithful to bring His Word alive,” she says.
 “I saw my need of a Saviour.
 I experienced conviction of sin and repentance.
 Church began to make sense.
 The verses I had memorized now had meaning for me.”

 Sara’s annual visits back to Mexico with her family – where she saw poverty and brokenness – helped her see the need for missions.
-Her first involvement was at a Native camp near Thompson (MB).
+Her first involvement was at a Native camp near Thompson, Manitoba.

 She later also served in office ministry with Gospel for Asia, and Operation Mobilization in England, before Lucas “recruited” her to NCEM.

-The Gabrielsons continue to serve at Big River Bible Camp and have two young children.
+The Gabrielsons continue to serve at Big River Bible Camp, and have two children.